MarsDex-2045/MarsDex-Server/README.md

 |DELETE `/api/company/{companyId}/resource/{resourceId}`|Implemented|
 |PUT `/api/company`|Implemented|
 ### DB Interaction
-All endpoints that have been implemented, have methods that will interact with the database.
-The method that are responsible for this, are located in `MarsRepository.java`.
-All the statement that are used by `MarsRepository.java` are located in `H2Statements.java`.
+All endpoints that have been implemented interact through the database with the classes that can be found in `logic/data`.
+#### H2 Statements
+The `H2Statements` class serves as a common repository for SQL calls.
+Sometimes multiple calls are needed in one function and in order to evade repetition, this class was introduced.

-*Note: The scope of these statements are only limited to the `Data` folder*
+*Note: The scope of these statements are only limited to the `data` folder*
+#### Repository Structure
+#### MarsRepository
+MarsRepository is used as an utility class.
+It manages the connections and also some data conversions.
+#### Other Repository
+The calls are divided by the object they are working with.

+*e.g. `ResourceRepository` works with data & methods that mainly resolves around resources*

 ### Domains
 All Classes are added that will be needed for the project.
 You can find them in the `classes` directory